 Be sure to follow our submission format guidelines and fill out the submission form linked above.

 Upload your file to Google Drive and share it with us at email@example.com

 Please be aware that this upload could take a significant amount of time based on your file size and internet speed.
 We advise uploading the night before to ensure your upload is finished before the 10:00am deadlines.

-The day prior to your deadline, the post team will have computers set up in the DPL (8th floor of Ansin) where students can copy their submission files to the server from 9:00am and 4:00pm.
+Prior to your deadline, the post team will have computers set up in the DPL (8th floor of Ansin) where students can copy their submission files to the server from 9:00am and 5:00pm.